 Overview of the Polish fisheries and aquaculture sector

-Poland, situated in central Europe and bordering the Baltic Sea to its north, has a coastline of 775 km (including the Szczecin and Vistula lagoons), accounting for 0.74 % of the total EU coastline.
-Although the fisheries sector represents a minor part of the Polish gross domestic product (GDP), it nevertheless plays an important role in some regions, and impacts diversification of economic activities in local communities, particularly in rural areas.
+Poland, situated in central Europe and bordering the Baltic Sea to its north, has a coastline of 775 km, including the Szczecin and Vistula lagoons, which account for 0.74% of the total EU coastline.
+Although the fisheries sector represents a minor part of the Polish gross domestic product (GDP), it nevertheless plays an important role in some regions and has an influence on diversification of economic activities in local communities, particularly in rural areas.

-The Polish fleet consists of two major segments, the Baltic, and long-distance fleet where the latter operates mainly in areas managed by the Northeast Atlantic Fisheries Commission (NEAFC), in the North Sea and in waters under the jurisdiction of Mauritania, Angola, and Guinea.
-In 2015, the national fleet consisted of 875 registered vessels, with a combined gross tonnage of 34,000 GT, a total power of 82,000 kW and an average age of 28 years.
-Between 2008 and 2015, the number of vessels decreased 9% and GT and kW decreased 26% and 23%, respectively.
-This is due to the decommissioning programme implemented in the country after the EU accession, as well as the Fishing Effort Adjustment Plan adopted in 2010.
-The Polish small-scale fleet consisted of 556 registered vessels, with a combined gross tonnage of 2,700 GT, a total power of 21,400 kW and an average age of 21 years.
+The Polish fleet consists of two major segments, the Baltic fleet, and the long-distance fleet; the latter operates mainly in areas managed by the North East Atlantic Fisheries Commission (NEAFC), in the North Sea, and in waters under the jurisdiction of Mauritania, Angola, and Guinea.
+In 2017, the national fleet consisted of 834 registered vessels with a combined gross tonnage of 27 559 GT, and a total power of 76 287 kW.
+Two thirds of the fleet are aged 25 years and over.
+In recent years there has been a decrease in the number of vessels in the Polish fishing fleet.
+Partly, due to the decommissioning programme implemented in the country after the EU accession, as well as the Fishing Effort Adjustment Plan adopted in 2010.
+The Polish small-scale fleet (<12meters) consisted of 670 registered vessels, with a combined gross tonnage of 1 746 GT, a total power of 23 311 kW and an average age of 21 years.

-The Polish aquaculture sector, has a long history, with the first records of activity around the 12th century.
-The oldest fish farms are located on the Polish territories of Osiek, Zator, Przygodzie. and Lyszkowice.
-Despite the fact these farms are at least 8 to 10 centuries old, they are still functional.
-The farming is represented exclusively by land-based freshwater farms, and is carried out in traditional earth ponds in a 3-year cycle, a system which is limited to very few Central and Eastern European countries.
+The Polish aquaculture sector has a long history, with the first records of activity dating to the 12th century.
+The oldest fish farms are located on the Polish territories of Osiek, Zator, Przygodzie and Lyszkowice.
+These farms are at least 8 to 10 centuries old but are still functional.
+The farming is represented predominantly by freshwater farms and is carried out in traditional earth ponds in a 3-year cycle, a system also seen in other Central and Eastern European countries.

 Processing and trade

-Over the past decade, the Polish fish processing sector has gone through considerable transformation, and at present, it is one of the largest in Europe.
-It plays a major role in supplying European countries with processed fish products such as smoked fish (mainly salmon and trout), canned fish (herring, mackerel, and sprat) and ready-to-eat fish products (salads and fish in marinades).
-Other products include fresh and frozen cod fillets, ready-to-prepare frozen fish fillets (breaded fillets), freshwater and diadromous fish (pike-perch), and fresh and frozen whole fish (trout, sprat).
+Over the past decade, the processing sector has gone through a considerable transformation, and, at present, it is one of the largest in Europe.
+It plays a major role in supplying European countries with processed fish products such as smoked fish, mainly salmon and trout, canned herring, mackerel, and sprat, and ready-to-eat fish products like salads and fish in marinades.
+Other products include fresh and frozen cod fillets, ready-to-prepare frozen fish fillets, freshwater and diadromous fish such as pike-perch, as well as fresh and frozen whole fish like trout and sprat.

 There is a growing awareness among Polish consumers regarding fish and seafood consumption.
-They are choosing fish products with more care and attention, are getting information about products, and are benefiting from campaigns promoting consumption and the health benefits of fish and seafood.
-Rising health awareness is indicated to be the most popular reason for fish consumption.
+They are choosing fish products with more care and attention, getting information about products, and are influenced by campaigns promoting consumption and the health benefits of fish and seafood.
+Rising health awareness is thought to be the most popular reason for fish consumption.
 In recent years, Poland has observed a dynamic development of sushi bars and restaurants, including major sushi bar chains.